The following screening services are available through the Abingdon Medical Practice:-

 The NHS Health Check is your chance to get your free midlife MOT.
 For adults in England aged 40-74 without a pre-existing condition, it checks your circulatory and vascular health and what your risk of getting a disabling vascular disease is.
 This guide explains what happens at the check, when and how you get one, and how to lower your risk.

-There is more information on the NHS Choices Web Site [click here]
+There is more information on the NHS UK Web Site [click here]